Sakaki-Aruka/WorldTeleport/README.md

 ### /wtp (x)
 Write world name in instead (x), you can teleport the selected world.
 (Jump to worlds default spawn point.)
+# Debug command.(Can only use administrators.)
+## /homepointreload
+Use this command and will reload this plugins config file.(for debug/deprecation)
+## /home debug
+Display debug infomation.